Atlantic Ghost Crab

 Mating can occur throughout the year.
 Females store the fertilised eggs in their rounded abdominal flaps.
 While carrying the eggs, they must keep them wet by frequently entering the water.
 Then the females lay their eggs in the water, where the larva hatch.
 The larva, also known as zoea, floats freely around in the water.

 There are five different stages in the zoea stage and one megalopa stage.
-Then after 2 months a full grown adult is created, which is usually two to three inches.
+Then after two months a full grown adult is created, which is usually two to three inches.
 The Atlantic Ghost Crab can live up to three years.